dnsosa/dnsosa.github.io/science.md

     <div class="toright">
         <p>
             Margaret Guo*, <strong>Daniel N. Sosa* </strong>, and Russ B. Altman, "<a href='https://pubmed.ncbi.nlm.nih.gov/34849568/'>Challenges and Opportunities in Network-Based Solutions for Biological Questions</a>."
-Briefings in Bioinformatics 23(1):1-4, 2022.
+Briefings in Bioinformatics, 2022.
         </p>
         <p>
             Networks are excellent tools in the tool kit for modeling knowledge of interacting entities such as genes, proteins, drugs, and diseases in a systems biological framework, but we must be diligent that these methods do not become too divorced from the reality of the systems they model.